renehorstmann/JumpHare/README.md

 ## Without Cmake

-Instead of cmake, the following call to gcc should work, too.
+Instead of cmake, the following call to gcc may work, too.

 ```sh
 mkdir build && cd build